 Hi!
-I’m Adam and for the past nine years (and a bit) I have been tutoring mainly foreign languages, but also offer law.
+I’m Adam and for the last (almost) ten years I have been tutoring foreign languages.
+I also offer law tuition.
+In normal circumstances I also run an art class once a week.

 This page is all about me and provides you with background information.